CMProkopenko/wolf_clusters/2-WarrenWolfAlgorithm/README.md

 # wolf_clusters
 Warren Wolf Algorithm

-This software is designed to GPS tracking data for a single wolf and generate a set of clsuters.
+This software is designed to GPS tracking data for a single wolf and generate a set of clusters.

 Refer to the Warren Wolf Algorithm User Guide for more details.